 Grow your network – Meet other designers in co-working spaces

 5 Years ago I flew to Thailand.
-After months of travelling I settled down in the northern city of Chiangmai for a few weeks (which for many good reasons turned into years on and off).
+After months of traveling, I settled down in the northern city of Chiangmai for a few weeks (which for many good reasons turned into years on and off).
 I was taking some time to complete client projects and I would work out of a local co-working space.
 For years I’d worked from my alone in my home office.
 Until I started to travel and work from co-working spaces, I completely neglected the huge upside co-working spaces could have for my business.
-All of the other people using these co-working spaces in far-flung countries like Thailand, were, just like me, freelancers who were travelling.
+All of the other people using these co-working spaces in far-flung countries like Thailand, were, just like me, freelancers who were traveling.

 Meet other clients in co-working spaces

 As I mentioned above, working from co-working spaces as you travel results in meeting lots of interesting and exciting people, most of whom work online in some capacity.
 This sea of mobile business people is a gold mine for freelancers who’re looking to find new clients.
-Not all of these travellers are graphic designers.
+Not all of these travelers are graphic designers.
 There are website owners, business owners, photographers and more – all of whom may need help with their graphic design.
 Even for someone like me, who is more of an introvert, I picked up dozens of new clients just by saying I was a graphic designer.
 No hard sell needed, just a few casual beers and somehow we were in business.

 Save money (geo-arbitrage)